siddhesh3607/siddhesh3607/README.md

 A passionate Software Development Engineer
 --------------------

 pursuing Final year of Bachelors in Computer Engineering.
 My hobbies are Riding, Travelling, reading Books as well as aerobic.
 My strength is adapt any kind of environment.
 I have a great zeal to learn and grow.
-Proficient in C, C++, HTML, PYTHON,JAVA, JAVASCRIPT, DATA STRUCTURES AND ALGORITHM And ANDROID.
+Proficient in C, C++, HTML, CSS, REACTJS, NODEJS JAVA, JAVASCRIPT, DATA STRUCTURES AND ALGORITHM, AWS, MONGODB And MYSQL.
 Passionate about implementing and launching new projects.
 Looking to start the career as an entry-level software engineer with a reputed firm driven by technology.
 I am dynamically with positive attitude person.
 That's all about me.
 Thank you!

 * 🌍  I'm based in Nashik, Maharashtra
 * 🖥️  See my portfolio at [https://siddheshsawant.netlify.app/](http://https://siddheshsawant.netlify.app/)